The Holberg Prize

 The Holberg Prize School Project

-Each year the Holberg Prize stage a research competition for pupils in Norwegian upper secondary schools.
-More than 500 pupils from twelve schools participate, and are aided throughout the year by researchers within the relevant fields.
+Each year the Holberg Prize stage a research competition for students in Norwegian upper secondary schools.
+More than 500 students from twelve schools participate, and are aided throughout the year by researchers within the relevant fields.
 A teacher grant is also awarded.

 The Holberg Week